Skip to content

 As a proactive employee, you must come up with ideas that change business processes and strategies internally and the end product that customers consume.
 However, the invention disclosure step comes in for the ideas that have the potential of turning into a full-blown invention.

 Your invention, a result of your skilled research, creativity, and intellect, could be novel, ingenious, and useful.
-You might have conceived and developed an unusual, unexpected, or non-obvious product that requires legal protection in the form of patents, copyrights, and trademarks.
+It could be an unusual, unexpected, or non-obvious product that requires legal protection in the form of patents, copyrights, and trademarks.

-As an investor, you’d want to protect your intellectual property and the commercial value of your innovation by restricting its use by third parties.
+As an inventor, you’d want to protect your intellectual property and the commercial value of your innovation by restricting its use by third parties.

 Here’s a list of the prerequisites to find out the patentability of your invention before submitting the disclosure.